lucavb/lunch-slack-bot/README.md

 The bot considers weather "good" when:

 - Temperature > 14°C at specified hour (default: noon)
-- Conditions are sunny or partly cloudy
+- Conditions are clear or partly cloudy (not overcast or heavily cloudy)
 - No rain, thunderstorms, or snow

 **Weather warnings** are sent when: